defencedigital/moduk-service-manual/src/service-assessments/get-feedback-on-your-service.md

 You do not need to prepare anything for an informal feedback session.
 You just need to chat through your service and any user research findings.

-## What you can ask for
+## Ask for specific feedback

-All sessions are run remotely over video calls.
-Sessions last for 90 minutes.
+When you book a feedback session, be clear about what you would like help with.

-If you’d like to discuss how close you are to meeting the GOV.UK Service Standard, you can ask for a 2 hour session.
+For example, you might want to know if there are existing patterns you can reuse or how other services manage SECRET information.

-You can decide what you’d like help with, including areas like:
+Consider what you’d like to know in areas like:

 - Service design
 - Interaction design